Milan, Lombardy, and the Lakes Travel Guide

 Milan, Lombardy, and the Lakes Hotels

-The hotels in Italy's wealthiest region generally cater to a clientele willing to pay for extra comfort.
+Given that this is the wealthiest part of Italy, most hotels here cater to a clientele willing to pay for extra comfort.
 Outside Milan, many are converted villas with well-landscaped grounds.
-Most of the famous lake resorts are expensive; many smaller lakeside hotels are quite reasonably priced.
+Most of the famous lake resorts are expensive; many smaller lakeside hotels are more reasonably priced.
 Local tourism offices throughout the region are an excellent source of information about affordable lodging.

-Please note that hotel prices are for a double in high season, though when "high season" is can vary—in the lakes it’s at the height of summer, not surprisingly, but in Milan it depends on what fairs and exhibitions are being staged.
+Please note the time for "high season" can vary here—in the lakes it’s at the height of summer, not surprisingly, but in Milan it depends on what fairs and exhibitions are being staged.
 Prices in almost all hotels can go up dramatically during the Furniture Fair in early April.
 Fashion, travel, and tech fairs also draw big crowds throughout the year, raising prices.
 In contrast to other cities in Italy, however, you can often find discounts on weekends.
 The three lake districts—Maggiore, Garda, and Como—have little to offer except quiet from November to March, when most gardens, hotels, and restaurants are closed.

 Milan, Lombardy, and the Lakes Fodor's Choice Hotels

 Want to stay at the finest properties when you travel?
 Check out our annual list of the 100 best hotels in the world.More